cympfh/cumin/src/spec/values.md

 # Primitive Values

-__Values__ are expressions.
+__Values__ are Expressions.
-In particular, primitive values can be used in any context.
+In particular, primitive Values can be used in any context.

 ## Numbers